bLightZP/Threaded_Image_Scaler/README.md

 While the images are loaded and scaled, anti-aliased text is drawn against a semi-transparent layered window with rounded rectangle corners.

+As soon as images are loaded, they are drawn next to the text.

 You can use the keyboard to navigate the list or press space to animate to a random list position every 1000ms.

 The demo also showcases how to use GDI+ to create a per-pixel semi-transparent window with rounded corners and animated scrolling text.